xxczaki/ing-autofill/README.md

 Therefore, I felt happy with what I came up with.

+In May 2024, I updated the extension so that it works on ING's new website.

 ## Highlights
-- Simple (one file, <50 LOC, pure JavaScript, easy to understand)
+- Simple (one file, <100 LOC, pure JavaScript, easy to understand)
 - Uses Manifest V3, with a minimal amount of permissions

 ## Supported password managers